ValentinRonsseray/rag_lo17/README.md

 ## Evaluation

-The system includes several evaluation metrics:
+The system includes several evaluation metrics inspired by RAGAS:
-- Exact Match Score
-- F1 Score
+- Answer F1 Score
+- Answer similarity
+- Context precision and recall
-- Faithfulness Score (LLM-based)
+- Faithfulness

 Results are saved in `eval_metrics.csv` and visualized in `evaluation_metrics.png`.
-The `evaluate_rag.py` script includes a small dataset of eight sample questions with their expected answers in order to benchmark the system.
-Feel free to adapt these examples to suit your needs.
+Provide your own evaluation dataset as a JSON file when running `evaluate_rag.py`.

 ## Hallucination Detection